tiagomenegaz/follow-these-devs/README.md

 # Follow This Guys - FTG
   Good programmers are spread around the internet and they aren't easily founded.
-  I always wanted improve on my programming skills and I think a good way to do get better at coding is following someone who codes better than you.
+  I always wanted improve on my programming skills and I think a good way to get better at coding is following someone who shares knowledge on line.
 So I've created this list to organize devs who share remarkable programming practices/skills on the internet.

 ## Contents